mt-digital/mtpain.github.io/about.md

 started when a New Jersey professional realized that, maybe more than a handout of food or cash, the homeless seek dignity.

-I  programming, so I love my job right now.
+I love to program, so I enjoy my job.
 But I'm also interested in journalism.
 Back when I switched from journalism to physics and mathematics as a major in college, I always told myself that I could come back.
 At least in my spare time, I hope that will be the case.
 Currently in my sights is a